jodiedoubleday/newromney/supportUs.md

 ### Lucky Programme Prizes 2019

-Holiday Extras, Demetrios Restaurant, Marsh Maize Maze, Lazy Cow, The Broadacre,\
+Holiday Extras, Demetrios Restaurant, Marsh Maize Maze, Lazy Cow Printing, The Broadacre,\
-Savages, The Holistic House, Footprints Photography
+Savages, The Holistic House, Footprints Photography and Romney HYthe & Dymchurch Railway

 If you would like to donate one of the prizes for this year's programme draw, please contact us on info@newromneycountryfayre.co.uk.